There are so many free blogging tools out there, and more seem to appear every day. It’s impossible to keep up, but here are a few of my favourites…

-Every blogger sometimes thinks, “I don’t know what to write about.”
+Every content writer sometimes thinks, “I don’t know what to write about.”
 The Idea Generator is a great tool if you’re suffering from a bit of writer’s block.

-Start by filling in the empty fields with 3 basic terms that you could (maybe, possibly, perhaps) turn into a post.
-Then click “give me blog ideas”.
-In just a few seconds, up pop loads of relevant blog post titles!
+Start by filling in the empty fields with 3 basic terms that you could (maybe, possibly, perhaps) mold into a piece of content.
+Then click ‘give me blog ideas’.
+In just a few seconds, loads of relevant blog post titles pop up!

 I think this is one of the best (and most user-friendly) image re-sizers on the Web.
 It lets you crop and re-size any image to the exact pixels or proportion you want.
 And you can reduce the file size significantly without losing quality.
 This tool makes it super easy to add high quality, shareable images to your posts.

-Before sharing a completed post via social media, I run the url through Bitlinks.
+Before sharing a completed piece of content via social media, I run the url through Bitlinks.
 It only takes a few seconds to generate a shortened url, which is considerably more attractive (and practical) for sharing.

 Images are great, but they can use up bandwidth and slow down the loading speed for your posts.
-This is NOT good.
-The Google Gods severely punish urls that don’t load quickly!
+This is NOT good because search engines punish urls that don’t load quickly!
 TinyJPG reduces the file size of your JPEG images.
 The result is a quality image without wasting storage or bandwidth.

-The more tools you have in your blogging arsenal the better.
+The more tools you have at your disposal, the better!
 Truthfully, I’ve bookmarked dozens of apps and I review and upgrade my list monthly.